-If your compliance team is reviewing Paytia, this page is for them.
-Three US frameworks do most of the work in vendor risk reviews for insurers: the NAIC Insurance Data Security Model Law, Florida's breach and data-protection rules, and NY DFS 23 NYCRR 500 (including the 2023 amendments).
-Here's where we sit on each.
+If your compliance team is reviewing Paytia for an insurance deployment, this page is for them.
+Three frameworks tend to do the heavy lifting in our vendor risk reviews: the NAIC Insurance Data Security Model Law, Florida's data-protection statutes, and NY DFS 23 NYCRR 500 (with the 2023 amendments).
+What follows is how we sit on each, and why a generic payment-processor questionnaire usually doesn't fit what we actually do for an insurer.

 The point of this page

-We're not a regulated insurer.
-But every one of those frameworks reaches into the third-party providers insurers use, and the test is what the provider doeswith regulated data — not what category of company they are.
-That's the line insurers run vendor risk assessments along.
-It's the line we have to answer on.
+We're not a regulated insurer ourselves.
+But every one of those frameworks reaches into the providers insurers depend on, and the test in a vendor review is what the provider does with regulated data, not what category of company they happen to be.
+That's where we have to give clear answers.

-In a typical deployment we're doing much more than taking card payments.
-We capture claim information through configured e-forms.
-We move claims through a workflow with role-based approvals.
-We take inbound payments (co-pays, deductibles, premiums) and run outbound ones (settlements, refunds).
-And we keep a line-by-line audit log of every field change and every action.
+We're doing more than taking cards.
+In a typical insurer deployment we capture claim information through configured e-forms, move claims through a workflow with role-based approvals, take inbound payments (co-pays, deductibles, premiums), run outbound payments (settlements, refunds), and keep a line-by-line audit log of every field change and every action.

 So we sit in the middle of how regulated data moves through the business.
-That's why a generic payment-processor vendor questionnaire tends not to fit — the questions are built for a different shape of thing.
+That's why a generic payment-processor vendor questionnaire tends not to fit; the questions are built for a narrower thing.

 How the platform is built

-Paytia is a single cloud-hosted application that combines data capture, workflow, payments, and integrations into one controlled environment.
+Paytia is one cloud-hosted application that combines data capture, workflow, payments, and integrations in a single controlled environment.
 Data comes in through defined interfaces.
-It gets processed by the workflow rules your team configured.
-It goes out to users or external systems, logged at every step.
+It gets processed by workflow rules your team configured.
+It goes out to users or external systems, with every step logged.

 Sensitive data belongs in one controlled environment, not scattered across six systems that each hold a partial view.

-If the data lives in one place, you only have to prove controls over one place.
-That's the short version of why the regulatory story gets simpler.
+If the data lives in one place, you have to prove controls over one place.
+That's why the regulatory story simplifies.

 The claims lifecycle, end to end